ton-blockchain/ledger-app-ton/doc/TRANSACTION.md

 ## Cells

 `Cell` is a fundamental data type used in TON, and everything is stored using it.
 A Cell can store up to 1023 bits, and up to 4 references to other cells (which themselves can store 4 more references each and so on).

 When hashing a Cell for signing, in order to reference another cell, only two of its properties need to be known - its depth and its hash.
 We define a format to serialize cell references in requests: 2 bytes for the max depth, and 32 bytes for the hash, 34 in total.
 We shall name this format `cell_ref`.

+We shall also have another format for cells - 1 byte for length in bytes (n) and this many bytes as its contents, so n+1 bytes total.
+Such format may be used to display the stored data in hex, which is useful in a few situations.
+The cell will be hashed on the device.
+A non-integer amount of bytes cannot be stored that way.
+This type shall be named `cell_inline`.
+Cells of this type will be displayed as their data in hex.
+Currently, `cell_inline` has a limitation of max 32 bytes as data.

 ## Transaction request structure